How to become a New Zealand Resident as an Investor

 You can also apply for a work visa so you can travel to New Zealand to look into investment opportunities.
 You will need to retain your investment funds in acceptable investments for three years.

-Obtain a long-term business visa is the first step for Entrepreneur category.
+Obtaining a long-term business visa is the first step in the Entrepreneur category.

 To become a New Zealand resident under this category, you must (at minimum):